google/bigwheels/projects/fluid_simulation/README.md

 This determines the grid size of the compute textures used during simulation.
 Higher values produce finer grids which produce a more accurate representation.

+## --shading <true|false>
+Indicates whether to perform diffuse shading on the resulting output.

+## --manual-advection <true|false>
+Indicates whether to perform manual advection on the velocity field.
+If enabled, advection is computed as a bi-linear interpolation on the velocity field.
+Otherwise, it is computed directly from velocity.